Here’s a list of books and articles about libertarianism which I recommend.

 - David Bergland — Libertarianism in one lesson — the basics about libertarian philosophy.

 - David Friedman — The Machinery of Freedom — utilitarian consequentialist view on anarcho-capitalism.
-David defends ancap because it is more effective, not because it is moral or something.

 - Frank Karsten — Beyond Democracy — why democracy does not lead to solidarity, prosperity and liberty but to unrest, runaway spending and a tyrannical government.